-To view the log data on-line, check the On-line button on the PAS toolbar, select the log you want to retrieve in the Logs menu, and then click on the Poll button Only new log records are retrieved from the device.
-If you want to review the entire log from the beginning, click on the Restore log button on the Poll button Only and then click on the Poll button Only and the Poll button Only and
+To view the log data on-line, check the On-line button on the PAS toolbar, select the log you want to retrieve in the Logs menu, and then click on the Poll button .
+Only new log records are retrieved from the device.
+If you want to review the entire log from the beginning, click on the Restore log button and then click on the Poll button.